tqre/archlive/README.md

 ## Journal:

-Installed archiso package from arch repositories.
+Installed archiso package from arch repositories, as it is still used partly on scripts.

 ### Making the first image: